AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 ### XCM Sequence

-At the moment, remote execution from origins other than parachain accounts are only allowed to be initiated by the `Shibuya` runtime (including RocStar).
+At the moment, remote execution from origins other than parachain accounts are only allowed to be initiated by the `Shibuya` runtime (including RocStar) and `Shiden` runtime.

 A permissible sequence of instructions will therefore have to start like:
 1. `DescendOrigin`